 “Every time I read Pride and Prejudice I want to dig her up and hit her over the skull with her own shin bone.”

 Admittedly, Janey wasn’t alive at the time, but it’s fair to say that criticism is best received when it’s given constructively and without malice, and ideally with a preface along the lines of What I loved about your writing...

 So are all writer’s groups a bad idea?
 Of course not, but some definitely are.
 The Leader in that first group was perhaps a little too ‘nice’ and tended to let people ramble on when she really should have been telling them to shut the hell up (though obviously using more positive terminology).

 NB Since writing this, I’ve joined a proper writers’ group – one where enthusiasm, useful criticism and actual talent are in abundance.
-(Arbroath Writers Circle, if you’re interested).
+(Angus Writers Circle, if you’re interested).